FelisDevelopment/fd_laptop/README.md

 ## Roadmap

 - Add ability to add/remove icons to and from desktop;
+- Refactor UI components to make code more readable;
 - Properly finish typings;
 - Make more built-in apps;
-- Add more functionality for device/laptop manipulation;
+- Add more functionality for devices manipulation;
-- Refactor UI components to make code more readable;

 ## Support